Wedding startup Zola just received a lavish gift: $100 million in fresh funding

 SM: We’ve built our in-house proprietary drop-ship platform that allows us to connect directly with brand partners to offer their products on Zola.
 So when an order is placed, we are interfacing with the customer, but when it comes time to ship, we transmit that order to the brand’s warehouse, and they ship directly to the customer.

 The reason returns are so low is because we built the registry in such a way that we give couples flexibility to not ship something to themselves until they’re sure they want to receive it.
 We had the insight that couples don’t want to receive gifts until after they get back from honeymoon.
-That way, they can see what’s being given to them and do a virtual exchange through platform if they like, as well as ship themselves the things they definitely do want.
+That way, they can see what’s being given to them and do a virtual exchange through the platform if they like, as well as ship themselves the things they definitely do want.

 TC: Are brands giving you a discount for promising to buy a certain amount of their products over the course of a year?
 Why do they let you pay wholesale?